tommy-iasia/handmade-react-chart/README.md

 ## Release

 This is currently a preview only.
-The project will still need refinement before releasing.
+Documents and tests are not ready yet.